syniltalite/accomodation-list-test/README.md

 ## Implementation Requirements
 * Build a single page application that uses data provided from the [ATDW Atlas API](https://developer.atdw.com.au/ATDWO-api.html) to list accommodation options in Sydney only. <br/>
-Using the service you develop the frontend application shall enable the user to filter results by areas and suburbs as defined by the ATDW API.<br/>
+Using the service you develop the frontend application shall enable the user to filter results by areas and suburbs as defined by the ATDW API.

 ✅ built a laravel endpoint to collect data from ATDW Atlas API to display products, list suburbs and areas

 * Filter by Area within Sydney

 ✅ Application dropdown to show Areas within Sydney and filter product results

 * Filter by Suburb/City within Sydney

 ✅ Application dropdown to show Suburbs/City within Sydney and filter product results

 * The service must be written in PHP7.

 ✅ Project is using latest PHP7 version with Laravel Sail(Dockerized)

 * The PHP code must use composer to manage any dependencies.

 ✅ Project is using composer combined together in Laravel Sail

 * Although it is overkill [Guzzle](https://docs.guzzlephp.org/en/stable/) must be used.

 ✅ Using laravel http client which uses guzzle from the background and axios for vuejs to call backed endpoint

 * Data fetched from ATDW must be in the JSON format.

 ✅ Using the out=json parameter from the endpoint,the results was encoded in utf-16le which was converted to utf-8

-* Responses from the service created must be handled in JSON ✅ All laravel API endpoint response is in JSON format
+* Responses from the service created must be handled in JSON

+✅ All laravel API endpoint response is in JSON format

 * The frontend must be developed using Vue JS (you can use vue-cli or webpack).

 ✅ Using Vue.js 3.x and tailwind css to run frontend application

 * The frontend must be developed using Vue JS (you can use vue-cli or webpack).

 ✅ Using Vue.js 3.x and tailwind css to run frontend application

 ## Bonus Requirement
 * Develop docker-compose file to run application.

 ✅ running 2 separate docker-compose.yml for frontend and backend

 * TailwindJS.

 ✅ using Tailwind CSS